ehsanb29/CNVbenchmarkeR2/README.md

 git clone https://github.com/TranslationalBioinformaticsIGTP/CNVbenchmarkeR2
 ```

-2. **Configure algorithms.yaml** to set which algortithms will be benchmarked.
-In case of executing DECoN, modify algorithms/decon/deconParams.yaml by setting deconFolder to your DECoN folder installation.
-In case of executing CoNVaDING, modify algorithms/convading/convadingParams.yaml by setting convadingFolder param.
+2. **Configure tools.yaml** to set which algortithms will be benchmarked.
+In case of executing DECoN, modify tools/decon/deconParams.yaml by setting deconFolder to your DECoN folder installation.
+In case of executing CoNVaDING, modify tools/convading/convadingParams.yaml by setting convadingFolder param.
 ClinCNV also needs setting ngsbits and ClinCNV folders.

-3. **Configure datasets.yaml** to define against which datasets the algorithms will be executed.
+3. **Configure datasets.yaml** to define against which datasets the tools will be executed.
 Within this file, it is important to provide files with the exact expected format (**special attention** to `validated_results_file` and `bed_file` that are **tab-delimited** files).
 To do so, please **check the [examples](https://github.com/TranslationalBioinformaticsIGTP/CNVbenchmarkeR2/tree/master/examples) folder**.

 4. Launch CNVbenchmarker
 ```
 cd CNVbenchmarkerR
-./runBenchmark.sh
+Rscript runBenchmark.R [-t tools_file] [-d datasets_file]
 ```